-In rare cases of patients with very high white blood cell counts, the drug may cause a condition called tumor lysis syndrome (this was discussed in detail in the chemotherapy section).
+In rare cases of patients with very high white blood cell counts, some of these drugs may cause a condition called tumor lysis syndrome (this was discussed in detail in the chemotherapy section).
 This happens when the drug kills the cancer cells so quickly that the body has trouble getting rid of the breakdown products of the dead cells.
 It generally only occurs during the first course of treatment.

 Alemtuzumab (Campath®) is a monoclonal antibody that targets the CD52 antigen, which is found on the surface of CLL cells and many T lymphocytes.
 It is used mainly in patients with CLL that is no longer responding to standard chemotherapy treatments, but it can be used earlier in the disease.
 It may be especially useful in cases of CLL with a chromosome 17 deletion, which are often resistant to standard treatments, but it doesn’t seem to work as well if the patient has large lymph nodes (2 inches across or larger).

 Alemtuzumab is given by injection into a vein (intravenous or IV), usually several times a week.
 In studies, it has also been given as an injection under the skin (subcutaneously), but giving it this way is not approved by the Food and Drug Administration.
 The most common side effects are fever, chills, nausea, and rashes during the injection, but these effects seem to be less of a problem when it is given under the skin.
 It can also cause very low white blood cell counts, which increases the risk for severe bacterial and viral infections.
 Antibiotic and antiviral medicines are given to help protect against some of these infections, but severe and even life-threatening infections can still occur.
 It may also cause low red blood cell and platelet counts.